 B EDUC 493 Environmental Education Analyze various environmental programs and prepare an individualized project.
 Learn to apply ecological concepts in the classroom and learn how to teach about various environmental education programs.
+(3) NW

-(3) NW skills cultivated in prior B.A. in Educational Studies degree courses.
+B EDUC 495 Applied Experience in Educational Studies Designed to integrate the knowledge and skills cultivated in prior B.A. in Educational Studies degree courses.
 Students participate in a hands-on experience in an educational fieldwork site, along with collaborative self-reflection on the challenges and opportunities of education in diverse settings.
 Prerequisite: B EDUC 399 Credit/no-credit only.
 Offered: AWSpS.
 A. Smith (2-5, max.
 6)